niclas-thomas/niclas-thomas.github.io/index.md

 Available on an hourly basis (£70/hr) to assist with the mathematical, statistical and machine learning aspects of your medical research.
 From straightforward advice on statistics and anaysis of experiments to complex buils of machine learning algorithms, please feel free to get in touch using the details below for a quote.

 **Available as a public speaker**
-Happy to give talks tailored to specific conferences on data science in medical research and business.
+Experienced public speaker giving tailored talks on data science, both in medical research and business.

 **Proven track record in academic research**
 Many publications in prestigious journals including *Nature Medicine* and *Nature Immunology*.